borland502/dasbootstrap/README.md

 Even cowboy-style DevOps needs some focal points at least, and those are:

 1. Proxmox
-2. Terraform / Ansible / Python
+2. Terraform / Ansible / Taskfile
+3. Python
-3. ZSH managed by Chezmoi
+4. ZSH managed by Chezmoi

-## Languages

-The language used is primarily python and executed via ansible runners.
-[Typer](https://github.com/tiangolo/typer) provides a quick and easy cli wrapper.

-## Design

-This project houses mostly templates with only the playbooks, collections, and roles executed locally.
-Sensitive Inventory, Vars, etc are in ~/.ansible.
-Each host var file has enough info in it to create the lxc/qemu container as well as the intended app to install afterwards.

-This project also checks out my dotfiles project and sets up that config with chezmoi

 ## License